burke-software/schooldriver/README.md

+Regrettably this project is no longer active due to a lack of funding.
+If you would like to take the project over, please contact us via email or github issues.
+We can no longer offer SaaS style hosting for new customers.

 #Django-sis
 This is an open source school information system built with Django.
 It relies heavily on the django admin interface for backend usage (registrar, etc).
 Below you will find a list of apps included in the software with a brief description of each.